flotpython/tools/pdf/README.md

 #### Special tags in cell metadata

-We have defined a few cell metadata tags that allow us to work around most issues as we ran into them:
+We have defined a few cell metadata keys that allow us to work around most issues as we ran into them:

-* `latex:skip-cell` : ignore that cell altogether: don't evaluate,
-   don't show in output;
+* `latex-skip-cell` : ignore that cell altogether: don't evaluate, don't show in output;
-* `latex:skip-eval` : don't evaluate that cell, but keep in output;
+* `latex-skip-eval` : don't evaluate that cell, but keep in output;
-* `latex:hidden-code-instead` : this is for cells that expect an input, typically with builtin `input()`; we run this code instead of the actual cell code;
+* `latex-hidden-code-instead` : this is for cells that expect an input, typically with builtin `input()`; we run this code instead of the actual cell code;
-* `latex:hidden-silent` : resulting cell code just says something odd has happened, but does not divulge actual code; typically in conjunction with `latex:hidden-code-instead` for exercises;
+* `latex-hidden-silent` : resulting cell code just says something odd has happened, but does not divulge actual code; typically in conjunction with `latex-hidden-code-instead` for exercises;
-* `latex:replace` : allows to replace parts of the source; typically used to deal with characters that were not supported by latex.
+* `latex-replace` : allows to replace parts of the source; typically used to deal with characters that were not supported by latex.

 **Notes**

+* these keys are to be used as **raw metadata**, and *not* as tags (remember a metadata tag cannot have a value); in cases where a boolean value is expected (e.g. `latex-skip-cell`), only the presence of the key is checked, regardless of the associated value
-* there's also provisions for `latex:hidden-code-before` and
+* there's also provisions for
+  * `latex-hidden-code-before` and
+  * `latex-hidden-code-after`
-* `latex:hidden-code-after` but I did not need these eventually;
+     but I did not need these eventually
-  `latex:replace` was kind of convenient, but it's still a little hacky:
+* `latex-replace` was kind of convenient, but it's still a little hacky:
   * first off it does not replace in the cell's outputs - for now, at least;
   * second, this way of dealing with weird symbols turned out a huge waste of time; at some point I thought I'd have more power with xelatex